 You will require this licence if you intend to conduct mineral exploration activities in NSW's offshore area.

 NSW's offshore area extends to three nautical miles from the coastal baseline.
-If you intend to undertake exploration activities outside this area, you will need to apply for a licence under the Commonwealth legislation.
+If you intend to undertake exploration activities outside this area, you will need to apply for a licence under the Australian Government legislation.